PapaOscar90/Web-Engineering/docs/API_Design.md

 Return the descriptive statistics between the two provided airports specific to a carrier.

 ## Summary
 The following table summarizes the routes that are to be created.
-Mandantory query parameters are **bolded**.
+Mandatory query parameters are in **bold**.

 | Endpoint                                                                               | HTTP Verbs               |
 |----------------------------------------------------------------------------------------|--------------------------|